bootdotdev/blog/content/clean-code/benefits-of-functional-programming.md

 }
 ```

-I'll readily admit that while recursion is simpler, it's often harder for new programmers to wrap their heads around ot.
+I'll readily admit that while recursion is simpler, it's often harder for new programmers to wrap their heads around it.
 Take a look at the following examples of a `pow` function that computes the result of `x` raised to the `n` power.

 ### Imperative power function